fenago/oracle19c-administration/md/Lab_4_1.md

     open_cursors=300
     remote_login_passwordfile='EXCLUSIVE'
     undo_tablespace=UNDOTBS1

-    # You may want to ensure that control files are created on separate physical devices
     control_files=(ora_control1, ora_control2)
     compatible='11.2.0'
     ```

 4. **Verify Required Directories**: Ensure that the required directories exist.
 Create them if they do not.